urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/sg/sgpm.md

 sigpam, `~&`, %sgpm
 ============================

-PrintF
+printf

-'PrintF' or 'log' in other languages.
+'printf' or 'log' in other languages.
 Often used for debugging.

-More specifically in hoon terminology, prints `q` on the console before computing `r`. `p` is the log priority, 0-3 defaulting to 0. `~&` is similar to `printf` or `log` in other languages, and is very commonly used for debugging.

-`p` is optional and is rarely used.
+More specifically, prints `q` on the console before computing `r`. `p` is the log priority, 0-3 defaulting to 0.  `p` is optional and is rarely used.

 Produces
 --------